LaurenC2022/encryption_RSA/README.md

 This repo uses a Main function.
 I have comments and doc strings in each function to better explain what is happening in my implementation of RSA cryptography below.
-When using this program as top leve, the user will input a message and the application will produce the encoded list of characters.
+When using this program as top level, the user will input a message and the application will produce the encoded list of characters.
 To check that the message can be decoded, a call to the decoding function is made and the decoded message is outputted to the command line.

 By calling the main function I have created the program entry point.
 This project is a python module I have written.